Ralph Miliband: David and Ed Miliband

 His two sons both became Labour Party politicians, and in 2007 they became the first siblings to serve together as cabinet ministers since 1938.
 His elder son, David, was Labour MP for South Shields from 2001 to 2013.
 From 2005 to 2010 he served in the cabinet, latterly (from 2007) as Foreign Secretary.
 His younger son, Ed, was elected a Labour MP for the Doncaster North seat in 2005.
 From 2007 to 2008 he served as Minister for the Third Sector in the Cabinet Office and drafted Labour's manifesto for the 2010 general election.
 In October 2008 Ed was promoted to the position of Secretary of the newly formed Department of Energy and Climate Change (DECC).
-On 25 September 2010, he became the 20th leader of the Labour Party after a leadership contest in which David had also run.
-David would step down from politics in 2013, but Ed would later serve as Shadow Secretary of State for Business, Energy and Industrial Strategy under Keir Starmer's leadership, after a stint as a backbencher in the aftermath of the 2015 General Election and during the leadership of Jeremy Corbyn.
+On 25 September 2010, he became the 20th leader of the Labour Party following a leadership contest in which David had also run.
+David would step down from politics in 2013, but Ed would later serve as Secretary of State for Energy Security and Net Zero in Keir Starmer's Cabinet, following a stint as a backbencher in the aftermath of the 2015 General Election and during the leadership of Jeremy Corbyn.

 The journalist Andy McSmith of The Independent, in comparing the lives of Ralph, David and Ed, said that the elder figure had a "nobility and a drama" that was lacking in his sons' "steady, pragmatic political careers".
 On 27 September 2013, the Daily Mail published an article disputing Ralph Miliband's patriotism with the headline "The man who hated Britain".
 Three days later after negotiations the paper published a response by Ed Miliband describing his father's life, and saying the Daily Mail's article was character assassination.
 At the same time as publishing this response, the newspaper reiterated its assertion and published an editorial refusing to apologise.
 The Labour leader's office responded:[Ed Miliband] wanted the Daily Mail to treat his late father's reputation fairly.
 Rather than acknowledge it has smeared his father, the newspaper has repeated its original claim.
 This simply diminishes the Daily Mail further.
 It will be for people to judge whether this newspaper's treatment of a war veteran, Jewish refugee from the Nazis and distinguished academic reflects the values and decency we should all expect in our political debate.Ed Miliband's response gained support from across the political spectrum, and was endorsed by the Conservative Prime Minister David Cameron.
 When it was found that a Mail on Sunday reporter had intruded on the private funeral of Ed Miliband's uncle, the newspaper group's proprietor Lord Rothermere and the Sunday paper's editor apologised for this.